 Salvadoran-American coloratura soprano Sarah Rosales is notably known for her performance of the U.S national anthem for the 7th Democratic Presidential Debate in the 2020 election cycle.
 The event led her to make history, becoming the first Salvadoran individual to sing on CNN LIVE International.
 Opera career highlights include covering the role Isabella Stewart Gardner in the world premiere of Damien Geter’s American Apollo (Des Moines Metro Opera), Belle (Beauty & the Beast, Des Moines Metro Opera’s Opera Iowa program), & Lauretta/Nan Wood Graham (Gianni Schicchi/American Gothical, Cedar Rapids Opera).

-In spring of 2025, Sarah will premiere a new art song by Dr. Maria Thompson Corley at The George Shirley Vocal Competition as part of her awards won during the 2024 competition cycle, generously sponsored by Grammy Award winning soprano Karen Slack.
-In summer of 2025 she will appear as a young artist with The Glimmerglass Festival, performing as Alícia in the world premiere of The House on Mango Street by Derek Bermel and Sandra Cisneros, as well as appearing in the ensemble of The Rake’s Progress.
+In spring of 2025, Sarah premiered a new art song by Dr. Maria Thompson Corley titled “Dreams” at The George Shirley Vocal Competition as part of her commission award won during the 2024 competition cycle, generously sponsored by Grammy Award winning soprano Karen Slack.
+In summer of 2025 she appears as a resident artist with The Glimmerglass Festival, performing as Alícia in the world premiere of The House on Mango Street by Derek Bermel and Sandra Cisneros, and in the ensemble of Stravinsky’s The Rake’s Progress.

 Social media: @sarahraerosalesofficial